Assistance programs in Lenawee County.

 Lenawee County Veterans Affairs is a place for information on federal and state of Michigan government assistance.
 Dial (517) 264-5335, or stop by 1040 South Winter Street Suite 2023, Adrian, MI 49221.

-The Salvation Army of Lenawee can offer Clothing And Furniture, it can assists with payment of utility bills in shutoff status, Fresh Food Initiative, Homeless Motel Vouchers.
+The Salvation Army of Lenawee can offer Clothing And Furniture, it can assists with payment of utility bills in shutoff status, Fresh Food Initiative, and has free Homeless Motel Vouchers.
 They also run soup kitchens and food pantries.
+Or the church gives out free Christmas gifts and toys to kids, school supplies to students, and other basic needs.
 Stop by 217 West Church Street, Adrian, MI 49221, call (517) 265-2038.

-Tecumseh Service Club is located at 1304 Partridge Court, Tecumseh, Michigan 49286, call (517) 423-5307.
-The non-profit offers financial assistance, including rent, utilities and fuel oil, and it can provide food to those in need.
+Tecumseh Service Club is located at P. O. Box 375, Tecumseh, MI 49286, call 517-423-7662.
+The non-profit offers financial assistance, including rent, utilities and fuel oil, and it can provide free food to those in need.

 Eviction prevention for tenants is available.
 Find agencies to call for rent or security deposit assistance.
 Funds are available for residents ranging from senior citizens to single moms or the disabled.
 Anyone that is struggling can apply for support.
 Read rent help in Lenawee County.

 Food banks and pantries - These non-profit centers in Lenawee provide emergency help.
 Services may be a box of groceries or meals on wheels for seniors.
 Volunteers can also direct families to long term support, such as SNAP food stamps.
-Click here.
+Click here Lenawee County free food pantries.

 The United States U.S. Department of Housing and Urban Development is providing additional grant money that will help the Lenawee Emergency and Affordable Housing Corp., and it will allow them to continue to offer housing assistance to local families.
 Last year over 1,000 families received aid.
 Contact them at the email of email@example.com